 - ½ lb asparagus ends trimmed, chopped

-- 1 tbsp basil chopped (can sub 1 tsp dried)
+- 1 tablespoon basil chopped (can sub 1 teaspoon dried)

 - ¼ cup pine nuts